realA10001986/Dash-Gauges/README.md

 ##### &#9654; Update

 This leads to the firmware update page.

-You can select a locally stored firmware image file to upload (such as the ones published here in the install/ folder).
+In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

+You can also install the Dash Gauges' audio data on this page; download the current sound-pack, extract it and select the resulting DGA.bin file in the bottom file selector.
+Finally, click "Upload".
+Note that an SD card is required for this operation.

 ##### &#9654; Erase WiFi Config